olange/web-components-primer/live-coding/01-live-custom-element/README.md

 });
 ```

-### 2. ‹my-styled-element› has additional styling
+Observe that no library was needed, no compilation step — the definition and upgrade of the custom element were immediate.

+## 3. Add new definition of ‹my-styled-element› – an element with CSS scoped styling

-Add an additional element definition, with a Shadow DOM containing some CSS styling.
+Add an additional element definition in the console, with a Shadow DOM containing some CSS styling.

 ```
 customElements.define( "my-styled-element", class extends HTMLElement {